-1. As used in this Agreement, "dismissal" shall refer to the discharge of a tenured or tenure-track faculty member for just cause.
-Dismissals of tenured or tenure-track faculty for financial, programmatic or other administrative considerations are covered by Article 14 and are not covered by the following "Just Cause" provisions of this Agreement.

-As used in this Agreement, "discipline" shall include, 2. but is not limited to: written letter of reprimand; ineligibility for sabbaticals and professional development funds; and, suspensions without pay of varying lengths.
-Discipline shall not include oral reprimands or oral counseling, so long as no written record is kept in the faculty member's official personnel file, nor shall it include performance evaluations; such matters are not grievable under this Agreement.
-When appropriate and justified, Temple may also require, as part of a disciplinary action, restitution, appropriate training or counseling. adjustment in assignments and responsibilities, or other remedial action.

-3. As used in this Agreement, "just cause" means dereliction of duties, professional incompetence, grave misconduct or academic dishonesty or continued patterns of misconduct in cases of dismissal.
-For imposition of discipline other than dismissal, "just cause" may also include, but is not limited to, willful, repeated or serious violations of university policies, insubordination, or other serious breaches of professional conduct, regardless of whether such conduct amounts to dereliction of duties, professional incompetence, grave misconduct or academic dishonesty.
+- 1. As used in this Agreement, "dismissal" shall refer to the discharge of a tenured or tenure-track faculty member for just cause.
+Dismissals of tenured or tenure-track faculty for financial, programmatic or other administrative considerations are covered by Article 14 and are not covered by the following "Just Cause" provisions of this Agreement. - As used in this Agreement, "discipline" 2. shall include, but is not limited to: written reprimand; ineligibility letter of for sabbaticals and professional development funds; and, suspensions without pay of varying lengths.
+Discipline shall not include oral reprimands or oral counseling, so long as no written record is kept in the faculty member's official personnel file, nor shall it include performance evaluations; such are not grievable under this matters Agreement.
+When appropriate and justified, Temple may also require, as part of a disciplinary action, restitution, appropriate training or counseling, adjustment in assignments and responsibilities, or other remedial action. - 3.
+As used in this Agreement, "just cause" means dereliction of duties, professional incompetence, grave misconduct or academic dishonesty or continued patterns of misconduct in cases of dismissal.
+For imposition of discipline other than dismissal, "just cause" may also include, but is not limited to, willful, repeated or serious violations of university policies, insubordination, or other serious breaches of professional conduct, regardless of whether such conduct amounts to dereliction of duties. professional incompetence, grave misconduct or academic dishonesty.

-4. It is understood that in any case involving discipline or dismissal under this Article, Temple bears the burden of proving just cause for such action, and shall provide the faculty member with the evidence relied upon to support imposition of discipline at the earliest possible step in the discipline.

-5. A faculty member may ask for, and shall have the right to have, a TAUP representative present whenever the faculty member is asked to participate in an investigatory interview which they reasonably believe may result in disciplinary action or dismissal.
+- 4. It is understood that in any case involving discipline or dismissal under this Article, Temple bears the burden of proving just cause for such action, and shall provide the faculty member with the evidence relied upon to support imposition of discipline at the earliest possible step in the discipline. - 5.
+A faculty member may ask for, and shall right have the have.
+TAUP to а representative present whenever the faculty member is asked to participate in an investigatory interview which thev reasonably believe may result in disciplinary action or dismissal. - 6.
+All references to "days" in this Article shall mean "working days". - 7.
+The following procedures, which may be initiated by faculty, Department Chairpersons, Deans, the Provost or other designated university officers, or the President, shall govern cases seeking dismissal or a suspension without pay of a tenured faculty member for more than fortyfive (45) days for just cause:

-&lt;sup>2 See Side Letter 10 for clarification of definition of insubordination.
+&lt;sup>2 See Side Letter 9 for clarification of definition of insubordination.